ITU-BDSA2025-GROUP13/Chirp/docs/report.md

 ### Philosophy behind testing \label{testPhilosophy}
 For the project the group had a strict >=80% test coverage requirement for each feature.
 This requirement was set to avoid rollbacks and hotfixes, and instead focus on implementing safe and complete features.
-The requirement was set at 80, to keep the standard high, but also realisitic.
+The requirement was set at 80, to keep the standard high, but also realistic.

-To enforce the requirement a GitHub Action script was used, which ran the testsuites on every pull request to main.
+To enforce the requirement a GitHub Action script was used, which ran the test suites on every pull request to main.
 The script used [reportgenerator](https://github.com/danielpalme/ReportGenerator) to also generate a report in which we could better review what parts of the codebase was missing tests.